March 3, 2026·Tutorial·2 min read

 By Conan McNicholl

-A Cursor MCP design system workflow works best when Cursor can inspect your real component metadata before it writes code.
-Fragments gives Cursor that query layer through MCP so the assistant can discover components, inspect props, and implement screens using your actual API surface.
+A Cursor MCP design system workflow works best when Cursor can query your real component metadata before it writes code.
+Fragments gives Cursor that hosted query layer through MCP so the assistant can list components, inspect props, check files, and suggest tokens using your actual API surface.

 This guide shows the minimum setup and a repeatable prompting workflow.